cvvergara/gmt-OSGeoLive/doc/rst/source/GMT_Docs.rst

 After setting the encoding and the degree symbol, the configuration part for GMT is finished and you can proceed to create GMT-maps as usual.
-An example script is discussed in Example [sec:non-default-fonts-example].
+An example script is discussed in Example :ref:`example_31`.

-Embedding fonts in PostScript and PDF
+Embedding fonts in *PostScript* and PDF
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you have Type 1 fonts in PFA (Printer Font ASCII) format you can
 embed them directly by copying them at the very top of your
-PostScript-file, before even the %!PS header comment.
+*PostScript* file, before even the %!PS header comment.
 PFB (Printer
 Font Binary), TrueType or OpenType fonts cannot be embedded in
-PostScript directly and therefore have to be converted to PFA first.
+*PostScript* directly and therefore have to be converted to PFA first.

 However, you most likely will have to tell Ghostscript where to
-find your custom fonts in order to convert your GMT-PostScript-plot
+find your custom fonts in order to convert your GMT *PostScript* plot
 to PDF or an image with :doc:`psconvert`.
-When you have used the correct PostScript-names of the fonts in ``PSL_custom_fonts.txt`` you
+When you have used the correct *PostScript* names of the fonts in ``PSL_custom_fonts.txt`` you
 only need to point the ``GS_FONTPATH`` environment variable to the
 directory where the font files can be found and invoke
 :doc:`psconvert` in the usual way.
 Likewise